- Strategic Goals

 No Effect Determination (NED)

 Determining whether a project subject to CEQA will affect fish and wildlife is the responsibility of CDFW.
-A NED is made solely for the purpose of determining filing fees, and is not part of the assessment a lead agency makes under CEQA (CCR Title 14 Section 753.5 (c)(1)(A)).
-Lead agencies continue to be responsible for determining whether projects will have potentially significant environmental effects, including significant effects on biological resources.
+An NED is made solely for the purpose of determining filing fees and is not part of the assessment a lead agency makes under CEQA (Cal.
+Code Regs., tit.
+14, § 753.5, subd. (c)(1)(A)).
+Lead agencies continue to be responsible for determining whether projects will have potentially significant environmental effects on the environment, including biological resources.

 CDFW may determine that a project would have no effect on fish and wildlife if all of the following conditions apply: